Edge-Only Universal Adversarial Attacks in Distributed Learning: Experimental Evaluation

 All the experiments were conducted on the ImageNet dataset \cite{NIPS2012_c399862d}.
 We used class-balanced subsets of the ImageNet validation set: 5000 images as a test set for evaluating all attacks, 1000 images for \( \mathcal{D}_o \), and other 1000 images for \( \mathcal{D}_{\text{opt}} \).
 While \( \mathcal{D}_t \) was composed of only 50 samples for each selected target class, these also extracted from the validation set.
-For the attacked models, we selected CNNs architectures commonly used in distributed scenarios, including ResNet50 \cite{he2016deep_resnet}, Wide-ResNet101 \cite{Zagoruyko2016WideRN_wideresnet}, MobileNetV2 \cite{sandler2018mobilenetv2}, and VGG16 \cite{Simonyan2014VeryDC_vgg}\footnote{Weights loaded from \url{torchvision}.}.
+For the attacked models, we selected CNNs architectures commonly used in distributed scenarios: ResNet50 \cite{he2016deep_resnet}, Wide-ResNet101 \cite{Zagoruyko2016WideRN_wideresnet}, MobileNetV2 \cite{sandler2018mobilenetv2}, and VGG16 \cite{Simonyan2014VeryDC_vgg}\footnote{Weights loaded from \url{torchvision}.}.
+Additionally, we provide experimental results with the integration of different datasets for out-of-distribution analysis (CIFAR-10), as well as the use of ViT models to extend the analysis beyond the classic CNNs typically used in distributed settings (Sec. \ref{sec:additional_test}).

 To avoid an overly fine-grained analysis of internal layers, where feature representations between adjacent layers may exhibit minimal variation, we selected \emph{four key layers} in each network, representing different depths within the backbone of each model.
-Specifically, these layers are chosen at depths of $1/4$, $2/4$, $3/4$, and $4/4$ of the backbone.
+Specifically, these layers are chosen at $4$ depths of the backbone.
 Each of these layers serves as a potential split point, defining four configurations of the edge and cloud components, $f_{\textit{edge}}$ and $f_{\textit{cloud}}$, corresponding to different edge depths.

-For clarity, we denote a configuration of the edge component by the depth of the selected key layer that serves as the split point.
-For example, an edge depth of $1/4$ means that the edge component includes all layers up to the $1/4$ depth of the backbone (e.g., the first residual block in the ResNet architecture).
-Conversely, an edge depth of $4/4$ indicates that the edge part covers the entire backbone of the model.
+For clarity, we denote the configuration of the edge component by the depth of the selected key layer that serves as the split point.
+For example, an edge depth of \(1/4\) means that the edge component includes all layers up to the first major block of the backbone (e.g., the first block in the ResNet architecture).
+Conversely, an edge depth of \(4/4\) indicates that the edge part covers the entire backbone of the model, with the cloud part consisting only of the classification head.
+Details about the specific layers selected for each model in this configuration are available in the appendix and in the provided source code.